Skip navigation

 In adults, to avoid injuries and heart problems that can lead to the heart stopping beating:

-• Eliminate or reduce risk factors that contribute to heart disease, such as cigarette smoking, high cholesterol, high blood pressure, obesity, and stress.
+• Eliminate or reduce risk factors that can lead to heart disease, such as cigarette smoking, high cholesterol, high blood pressure, obesity, and stress.

 • Get plenty of exercise.